datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    :name: fom-iris
    :float:

-   If you acquire your own data for a data analysis, it will not magically exist as a DataLad dataset that you can simply install from somewhere -- you'll have to turn it into a dataset yourself.
+   If you acquire your own data for a data analysis, you will have to turn it into a DataLAd dataset in order to install it as a subdataset.
    Any directory with data that exists on your computer can be turned into a dataset with :command:`datalad create --force` and a subsequent :command:`datalad save -m "add data" .` to first create a dataset inside of an existing, non-empty directory, and subsequently save all of its contents into the history of the newly created dataset.
-   And that's it already -- it does not take anything more to create a stand-alone input dataset from existing data (apart from restraining yourself from modifying it afterwards).

    To create the ``iris_data`` dataset at https://github.com/datalad-handbook/iris_data we first created a DataLad dataset...